 Scientific evidence shows this is often the case: performing something in a lucid dream creates the same muscle memory as if you had done it in real life.
 This basis for procedural memory is another benefit of lucid dreaming used by all kinds of professionals - from surgeons to athletes.

-However, even if you don't play a musical instrument, you can still experience vivid music in lucid dreams.
+However, even if you don't play a musical instrument (such as the handpan, you can still experience vivid music in lucid dreams.
 Have you ever stopped to listen to music in a dream - lucid or otherwise?
 Did you ever wonder where that sound was coming from?

 It is all coming from your memory and your creative unconscious.
 It demonstrates the potential for you to consciously create intricate musical patterns, while also allowing input from your dreaming unconscious mind.